ajitesh13/webextension-activity-reporter/README.md

 This project is tested on Mozilla/5.0 (X11; Linux x86_64; rv:76.0) Gecko/20100101 Firefox/76.0

-**Note :-** Make sure you have some loaded extensions in the Firefox Browser, before testing.
+**Note:-** Make sure you have some loaded extensions in the Firefox Browser, before testing.
 If you haven't loaded any, I recommend in using the extensions [HTTPS Everywhere](https://addons.mozilla.org/en-US/firefox/addon/https-everywhere/) and [Dark Background and light text](https://addons.mozilla.org/en-US/firefox/addon/dark-background-light-text/) for getting quick result of logged actvity in this project.

 ## Setting up the Project